Travel First Aid Kit and Medication for Tonga

 Prescription Medication

 Finally, remember your prescription medication.
-It’s a good idea to bring medication in the original packaging with the label for who it is prescribed to.
-As an extra precaution, get your GP/doctor to sign and date a letter describing your medical conditions and medications, including their generic names.
+It’s a good idea to bring medication in the original packaging with the label for whom it is prescribed.
+As an extra precaution, get your GP/doctor to sign and date a letter describing your medical conditions and medications, including their generic names, should you need more prescribed medication while in Tonga (but we recommend taking enough for your whole trip plus a few extras).

 More About Medication to Pack in Your First Aid Kit for Tonga